domjarkey/concise/README.md

 `cmutate` performs the same role as `dplyr::mutate` but with the option of evaluating column definitions as iterative lambda functions.

-This allows for the easy use of non-vectorised functions.
+This allows for the easy application of non-vectorised functions on a row-by-row basis.

 ``` r
 library(concise)